 - Certain programs like Medicaid, Essential Plan, and Child Health Plus are open for enrollment year-round and do not have a deadline.

 NYC Care is available to all New York City residents regardless of immigration status.
 This is not an insurance plan.

 SCHOOL & CHILDCARE

-All public school buildings will remain closed for the rest of the 2019-2020 school year.
+All public school buildings will remain closed for summer school in 2020.
 Remote learning and free meal pickup will continue.
 For more information, visit the DOE website.

 Childcare While You Work

 - Submit a request to be matched with a safe, low-cost option for your family with WorkersNeedChildcare.org.
 Note: this is not government operated and is provided by Wiggle Room Now, a Public Benefit Corporation.

 - First responders, health care workers, key transit employees, grocery, restaurant, food, takeout and delivery workers, and residential and commercial building staff, can apply for Regional Enrichment Centers.